Do I have to apply for graduation?

 Do I have to attend commencement?

-No; however you still have to apply for graduation, fill out senior paper work (available during the fifth week of school and due by the end of the 7th week of school), and meet all graduation requirements.
+No; however you still have to apply for graduation, fill out candidate information work (available during the fifth week of school and due by the end of the 7th week of school), and meet all graduation requirements.
 Your cooperation is appreciated in letting us know that you won't be attending so that we can plan seating accordingly.
 A word of caution: You may not wish to participate in commencement, but your family may have other ideas.
 Even if you think you aren't going to attend, we advise you to order a cap and gown.
 There is no additional cost, and if your family changes your mind for you, you will be prepared.

 How much does it cost to graduate?